That Painful Foot Nerve

 What we now know

-Nerves can recover but often start off because there is local inflammation.
-The symptoms of what we call neuritis can shoot back up the foot, are often short lived and occur when the foot is compressed initially.
-Most of the population consult someone between the ages of 40-60.
+Nerves can recover but often start off because of local inflammation.
+The symptoms of what we call neuritis can shoot back up the foot, are often short-lived, and occur when the foot is compressed initially.
+Most people consult someone between the ages of 40 and 60.
 However, there are some who experience the condition as early as 20-30.
-If caught young then recover can be encouraging.
+If caught young, then recovery can be encouraging.

-In 1995 Gordon Bennett looked at 115 patients and followed them for 2 years.
-Thirty-nine percent did well with insoles and footwear alterations.
-In other words altered their footwear.
-Baransel Saygi (2019) found that if steroid was added to using insoles the benefit increased over 1 year from 11% to 82%.
-This would only work because the shoes that are used to accommodate orthoses have to be better than shoes previously used by the patient.
+In 1995, Gordon Bennett studied 115 patients and followed them for 2 years.
+Thirty-nine per cent did well with insoles and footwear alterations; in other words, they altered their footwear.
+Baransel Saygi (2019) found that if steroid was added to using insoles, the benefit increased over 1 year from 11% to 82%.
+This would only work because the shoes used to accommodate orthoses have to be better than shoes previously used by the patient.

 Steroid injections

-Steroid injections have been used extensively and more has been written about the follow up of large patient groups than any other form of injection.
+Steroid injections have been used extensively, and more has been written about the follow-up of large patient groups than any other form of injection.
 Taken collectively, improvement can be less than 50%.
-Most follow ups have not exceeded the 2 year mark.
-In a 2017 study by Grice (2017) the immediate results shot up to 87% but then dropped at 2 years to 31%.
+Most follow-ups have not exceeded the 2-year mark.
+In a 2017 study by Grice (2017), the immediate results shot up to 87% but then dropped to 31% at 2 years.

 Clinical evidence

-Two excellent papers have been produced, one by Daoud Makki 2012 and another by Young Park 2018.
-Using ultrasound to measure the size of the neuroma, they found that those smaller than 6mm in size respond better than when larger.
+Two excellent papers have been produced, one by Daoud Makki in 2012 and another by Young Park in 2018.
+Using ultrasound to measure the size of the neuroma, they found that those smaller than 6mm in size respond better than those larger.
 The normal size of a nerve should be well under 3mm.
-The size increases because of scar tissue, swelling of the surrounding soft tissues which remain engorged with inflammation.
+The size increases because of scar tissue and swelling of the surrounding soft tissues, which remain engorged with inflammation.

-Once the nerve has expanded, Sunderland 1953, considered the nerve beyond repair.
-To make one feel a little more relaxed, some nerve do grow as was found under the more detailed MRI scanning process.
-Bencardino (2000) identified 33% of her scan had larger nerves, some measuring 10mm.
-The scientific community have still not answered all of the fundamental questions but clinicians have tried new methods.
+Once the nerve has expanded, Sunderland (1953) considered it beyond repair.
+To make one feel a little more relaxed, some nerves grow, as was found under the more detailed MRI scanning process.
+Bencardino (2000) identified 33% of her scans had larger nerves, some measuring 10mm.
+The scientific community has still not answered all of the fundamental questions, but clinicians have tried new methods.

 Imaging the nerve

-The value that imaging – ultrasound and MRI brings relates to refining the diagnosis so fewer misdiagnoses are made.
-The size can be measured but both methods are not as precise than measuring the damaged nerve under a microscope.
+The value that imaging—ultrasound and MRI—brings relates to refining the diagnosis so fewer misdiagnoses are made.
+The size can be measured, but both methods are not as precise as measuring the damaged nerve under a microscope.

 Alternative methods

-Radio-frequency treatment under local anaesthetic has gained popularity and even the Government agency NICE have approved this treatment with caution.
-Freezing (cryotherapy) appears to have a place and the results and risks equate to surgery.
-Capsaicin (chilli powder) has been used but the study was too small.
-Hyaluronic acid (think glucosamine) has been used, but again only one useful study, but this does not mean more research.
+Radiofrequency treatment under local anaesthetics has gained popularity, and even the government agency NICE has cautiously approved this treatment.
+Freezing (cryotherapy) appears to have a place, and the results and risks are comparable to surgery.
+Capsaicin (chilli powder) was used, but the study was too small.
+Hyaluronic acid (think glucosamine) has been used, but again, there is only one useful study, but this does not mean more research.
 Alcohol has gained more research recently.
 This is usually diluted and takes the form of ethanol or phenol.
 Pabinger (2020) believed that alcohol could shrink the size of the neuroma in some cases.
-The longest study I have come across was from Elena Samaila using phenol in 125 patients and followed her group for up to 8 years.
+The most extended study I have come across was from Elena Samaila, who used phenol in 125 patients and followed her group for up to 8 years.

-Many of the studies conducted have been badly designed and if limited scientific value because patients are not invited into a study as they should be with controls.
-Many studies look backwards and so controls cannot be applied.
+Many of the studies conducted have been badly designed and have limited scientific value because patients are not invited into a study as they should be with controls.
+Many studies look backwards, so controls cannot be applied.
 For example, many clinicians used steroid injections as well as other methods.
 Mixing treatment removes the purity of any study.

-Di Caprio (2018) reviewed many papers amongst a number of researchers and agreed with Gordon Bennett on making sure patients first had conservative treatment.
-However it is recognised that unless you can spot symptoms early many of the treatments suggested fail.
+Di Caprio (2018) reviewed many papers from several researchers and agreed with Gordon Bennett on making sure patients first had conservative treatment.
+However, it is recognised that unless you can spot symptoms early, many of the suggested treatments fail.

-You will notice that pain medicines have not been discussed and are rather more the domain of the GP who, and forgive my cynicism, apply pain medicine for feet as a holding mechanism.
-Sadly this is old fashioned, it is unrefined medicine and is part of the problem seen in the UK’s collapsing NHS system because if waiting times.
+You will notice that pain medicines have not been discussed and are rather more the domain of the GP who, forgive my cynicism, apply pain medicine for feet as a holding mechanism.
+Sadly, this is old-fashioned; it is unrefined medicine and is part of the problem seen in the UK’s collapsing NHS system because of waiting times.
 So many conditions require earlier tests (imaging) and treatment to prevent deterioration.
-Without early intervention conditions such as neuroma become less manageable and end up with surgery which as Di Caprio points out is at best 85% successful.
+Without early intervention, conditions such as neuroma become less manageable and end up with surgery, which, as Di Caprio points out, is, at best, 85% successful.

 Stump neuroma

-And so what happened to my foot?
-Well I did well for 18 months but after surgery symptoms actually reoccured.
+And so, what happened to my foot?
+Well, I did well for 18 months, but after surgery, symptoms actually reoccurred.
 What was around 85% successful dropped to 70% as time progressed.
-I have been at 55-60% success and had an alcohol injection, now at 1 month duration.
+I have been at 55-60% success and have had an alcohol injection, now lasting one month.
 I have fallen back to my orthoses and get good days.

-The ethanol injection was given under local anaesthetic and for 48 hours the pain was intense and at one point required ibuprofen.
+The ethanol injection was given under local anaesthetic, and for 48 hours, the pain was intense and, at one point, required ibuprofen.
 I would place my foot at 60% still and my decision for surgery or revision surgery is on hold.
-Dr Janet Pearl has a good site on the subject of Morton’s Neuroma and I believe produces some good material.
+Dr Janet Pearl has a suitable site on the subject of Morton’s Neuroma, and I believe it produces some good material.
 The site was accessed 27/4/22.

 What’s the final advice?

-In summary the bottom line is be wise.
-If you have pain that affects around or between toes seek advice.
+In summary, the bottom line is to be wise.
+If you have pain that affects around or between toes, seek advice.
 An insole or orthosis is still a valid method.
-Avoid multiple injections of steroid as someone is making money if one fails.
-Two maybe, more – then seek more expertise.
-This site cannot direct you to anyone specifically but in the UK a podiatric surgeon FRCPodS or a specialise orthopaedic foot surgeon FRCS are best.
-In the USA go to a DPM podiatrist or a foot orthopedist.
-The reason for seeing this specialists is because they can provide the full panoply of investigations and have good hospital connections.
+Avoid multiple injections of steroids, as someone is making money if one fails.
+Two, maybe more – then seek more expertise.
+This site cannot direct you to anyone specifically, but in the UK, a podiatric surgeon FRCPodS or a specialised orthopaedic foot surgeon FRCS is best.
+In the USA, go to a DPM podiatrist or a foot orthopedist.
+The reason for seeing these specialists is because they can provide the full panoply of investigations and have good hospital connections.

-If seeing a UK GP ask to see a foot specialist – this is someone both qualified and trained both in medicine, orthopaedics and podiatry foot health.
-In the UK all podiatrists are licensed to practice through a Government recognised register called the Health and Care Professions Council.
+If you see a UK GP, ask to see a foot specialist.
+This is someone who is qualified and trained in medicine, orthopaedics, and podiatry foot health.
+In the UK, all podiatrists are licensed to practice through a government-recognised register called the Health and Care Professions Council.

 Thanks for reading about ‘Morton’s Nerve Pain‘ by David R Tollafield